euberdeveloper/dree/README.md

 The **hash** of two nodes with the same content could be **different**, because also the **name** is take in consideration.

 In the **global** usage, if an option is given both in the command **args** and in the **options** json file, the **args** one is considered.

+Executing the **asynchronous** version of `scan` could return a different object to the one returned by the synchronous one.
+This is why the asynchronous and synchronous versions read the directory in a **different** order.

 ## Build